Division of Architecture

 The Master of Science in Architecture: Facility Management Track is a collaborative professional degree program between the School of Architecture and the School of Business and Industry.
 The Master of Science in Architecture: Facility Management Track is appropriate for those who have an undergraduate degree from an accredited institution of higher learning and wish to acquire an industry driven professional degree that enables the graduate to perform facility management services.
 Facility management is a profession that encompasses multiple disciplines to ensure functionality of the built environment by integrating people, place, process, and technology.
 This Master’s track require independent thinking skills and the ability to solve challenging problems through research, investigation, analysis, and development of sound and learned solutions as well as include a presentation and defense.
 The Master of Science in Architecture: Facility Management Track does not prepare graduates to become licensed as an architect.
-Curriculum Application and Admission Requirements
+Click The Graphic Below For Curriculum

 It is the responsibility of the applicant to ensure that the School of Architecture and Engineering Technology receives the completed application materials by the second week of January.
 If materials are not received by the deadline, the application may not be considered for admission.
 Admission is competitive and considered on a space-available basis.

 Applicants must also meet the requirements of the School of Graduate Studies at Florida A&M as well as those of the School of Architecture and Engineering Technology.
 The requirements include the following: